haconiwa/haconiwa/README.md

 [![Build Status](https://travis-ci.org/haconiwa/haconiwa.svg?branch=master)](https://travis-ci.org/haconiwa/haconiwa)

-(m)Ruby on Container / helper tools with DSL for your handmade linux containers
+mRuby on Container / helper tools with DSL for your handmade linux containers.

+Haconiwa (`箱庭` - a miniature garden) is a container builder DSL, by which you can choose any container-related technologies as you like:

+- Linux namespace
+- Linux control group(cgroup)
+- Linux capabilities
+- Bind mount / chroot
+- Resource limit(rlimit)
+- setuid/setgid
+- ...

+Haconiwa is written in [mruby](https://mruby.org/), so you can utilize Ruby DSL for creating your own container.

 ## Install binary